Thomas Agnew & Sons

 Thomas Agnew & Sons is a fine arts dealer in London that began as a print and publishing partnership between Thomas Agnew and Vittore Zanetti in Manchester in 1817.
 Agnew ended the partnership by taking full control of the company in 1835.

 The firm opened its London gallery in 1860, where it established itself as a leading art dealership in Mayfair.
 Agnew's held a pre-eminent position in the world of Old Master paintings.
 It also played a major role in the growth of a market for contemporary British art in the late 19th century.

-Agnew's was sold privately and the gallery is now run by Lord Anthony Crichton-Stuart, a former head of Christie's Old Master paintings department, New York.
+The firm was owned by several members of the family, until the London gallery closed in 2013.
+The retiring chairman was from the sixth generation of Agnews in the business.
+Agnew's was then sold privately and the re-opened London gallery is now run by Lord Anthony Crichton-Stuart, a former head of Christie's Old Master paintings department, New York.

 History

 Agnew's, as it is commonly called, has long held a prominent position in the Bond Street trade in Old Master pictures.
 The founder's sons, Sir William Agnew, 1st Baronet (1825-1910) and Thomas Agnew (1827-1883), were pivotal in the firm's rise in London, where Agnew's first established itself in 1860.
 Broadly speaking, Sir William's line produced the in-house connoisseurs (most notably C. Morland Agnew [1855-1931]), while Thomas's son, W. Lockett Agnew (1858-1918), inherited his father's commercial flair.